What’s Happening for Lent?

 Needless to say, it was one of the most memorable moments of my life and it couldn’t have been possible without everyone’s generosity and support in the Lucan parishes.
 I wish to thank Fr John for being so supportive and encouraging.
 I am so grateful for the opportunity.

 World Youth day has opened many doors for friendship, faith and growth.
 It has personally opened my eyes to new possibilities with Youth Christian work.
 I hope to be HIS instrument and to continue to be active as a young person in the Church in Lucan or wherever I may be in the future.
 As Mother Mary said “I am the servant of the Lord.
 Let it be done to me according to Your word”.

 Are looking for volunteers to help with Prison Visits.
 Please call Frank 086 3951741

 Bethany Bereavement Support Group

 This is a voluntary parish based ministry which aims to help and support those who have suffered a loss through bereavement or otherwise.
 Grieving is a natural process which can be helped by someone listening with empathy and understanding.
-We meet from 8pm to 9pm in the Pastoral Centre, St. Patrick’s Church.
+We meet on the third Wednesday of each Month from 8pm to 9pm in the Pastoral Centre, St. Patrick’s Church.
 This is a free, confidential service and is available to everyone in Lucan and the outlying areas.